Quartic curves in the quintic del Pezzo threefold: Geometry of Hilbert scheme of rational quartic curves

 \end{example} In Section \ref{sec:rat}, we have already analyzed all of $\CC^*$-fixed rational curves of degree $\leq3$.
 Hence, by Example \ref{ex:irqu}, the reducible fixed curve up to the degree $d\leq 4$ has the configurations as in Figure \ref{fig:re4}.

-\begin{proposition} The Hilbert scheme $\bH_4(X_5)$ is a smooth variety. \end{proposition} \begin{proof} For each $\CC^*$-fixed curve $C$ in Table \ref{table_C4}, one can check that the dimension of the deformation space at $C$ is $8$-dimensional by using Macaulay2 (\cite{M2}).
+\begin{proposition} The Hilbert scheme $\bH_4(X_5)$ is a smooth variety. \end{proposition} \begin{proof} For each $\CC^*$-fixed curve $C$ in Table \ref{table_C4}, one can check that the dimension of the deformation space at $C$ is $8$-dimensional by using \texttt{Macaulay2} (\cite{M2}).
+For the code used in our computation, see Example~\ref{excode} below.
 Also, in the next subsection, we will prove the irreducibility of $\bH_4(X_5)$.
 Hence, we finish the proof. \end{proof}